foxinboxx/foxlabs-validation/docs/_includes/reference/customization.md

 #### Extending Metadata

-Extending metadata is required when your entities is not represented as Java Beans or POJOs, or you define entities or properties by other criteria (for example, you can have `@Property` annotation to define entity properties).
+Extending metadata is required when your entities are not represented as Java Beans or POJOs, or you define entities or properties by other criteria (for example, you can have `@Property` annotation to define entity properties).
 To define your own metadata you can use existing abstract classes.